Gregg Pilling: Playing career

 Gregg Pilling was born on September 25, 1943, in Lethbridge, Alberta.
 He began his playing career with the Lethbridge Native Sons, and then played in the Big 6 Hockey League, before joining the Edmonton Oil Kings.
 He was a member of the 1963 Memorial Cup champion Edmonton team coached by Russ Brayshaw, that included future NHL coaches Glen Sather, Pat Quinn, and Bert Marshall.
 Pilling admits that he had a reputation as a vicious junior player.
 He was also described as hard, tough, fiery, and creating fireworks on ice.

 Pilling began playing professional hockey when he signed with Detroit Red Wings organization, and was assigned to the Memphis Wings.
 He later played with the Buffalo Bisons, and the Omaha Knights, before returning to Alberta after four seasons.
 He then played two seasons in the Alberta Senior Hockey League, one each with Medicine Hat Blades, followed by the Drumheller Miners.
 He earned the nickname Zorro in senior hockey due to his reputation for stickwork.

 Pilling moved up to the Eastern Hockey League in 1970–71, playing with the Charlotte Checkers.
 He scored 25 goals, 63 points, and earned 142 penalty minutes, for the regular season Walker Cup champions.
 Charlotte were also playoff champions, winning the Atlantic City Boardwalk Trophy.
-He briefly spent time coaching in Switzerland, then returned to play with the St. Petersburg Suns for the 1971–72 season.
+He briefly spent time coaching in Switzerland, then returned to play with the Suncoast Suns for the 1971–72 season.
 Pilling was named the team's first captain, and received the most valuable player award from the Charlotte Observer, as voted by members of opposing teams.